lemousehunter/SC1015-NLP-Spam-Detection-Project/README.md

 To fully understand our project, here are some details pertaining to the items in our repository:

-GloVe Word Vectorizer can be downloaded from this website: https://nlp.stanford.edu/projects/glove/
+GloVe Word Embeddings will be needed for this project and can be downloaded from this website: https://nlp.stanford.edu/projects/glove/
+Please download and unzip the contents of the version glove.6B.zip and place it in data>pre-trained>glove.

 Files of Interest:
 - SpamHamClassification.ipynb: holds all code, documentation and analysis